Nat-thapas/STM32-ILI9341/README.md

 ## Usage

-1. Initialize the ILI9341 and/or the touch controller using the init functions (the display and the touchscreen can be used independently)
+1. Initialize the ILI9341 and/or the touch controller using the init functions (the display and the touchscreen can be used independently).
+To use multiple displays, simply initialize each of them separately.

 ```c
 ILI9341_HandleTypeDef ili9341 = ILI9341_Init(